python/cpython/Tools/cases_generator/interpreter_definition.md

 `type_prop` rule.
 This indicates the stack effect is of that specific type after the operation.
 In this case, the type may also contain auxillary information that is fetched from a previously defined operand in the instruction header, such as a type version tag.
 This follows the format `type + auxillary`.
+For a list of the types and what they correspond to, see [Appendix A - Types](#Appendix-A-Types).

 An `inst` without `stack_effect` is a transitional form to allow the original C code definitions to be copied.
 It lacks information to generate anything other than the